 Next, we explain why this mechanism breaks down in the absence of gravity under strong interactions, yet remains effective when gravity is present.
-As shown in Figs.~\ref{fig3}(b) and \ref{fig3}(c), for $g=0$, decreasing $\tau$ increases $\rho(h)$ at the lower (cold bath) boundary and drives $T(h)$ toward a linear distribution characteristic of Fourier's law.
-This indicates that for $\tau=0.1$, the contribution of increasing $\Delta T$ to the heat flux becomes dominant, restoring the conventional monotonic increase of $J$ with $\Delta T$.
+As shown in Figs.~\ref{fig3}(b) and \ref{fig3}(c), for $g = 0$, decreasing $\tau$ increases $\rho(h)$ at the lower (cold bath) boundary and drives $T(h)$ toward a linear profile characteristic of Fourier's law.
+This indicates that, for $\tau = 0.1$, the contribution of increasing $\Delta T$ to the heat flux becomes dominant, restoring the conventional monotonic increase of $J$ with $\Delta T$.
 As explained in~\cite{Luo2022}, this behavior arises because stronger interactions enhance momentum exchange between particles, causing low-velocity particles reflected from the cold bath to gain speed and thereby reach the hot bath more quickly, thus enhancing inter-bath heat transfer.
-In contrast, Figs.~\ref{fig3}(e) and \ref{fig3}(f) show that for $g=0.2$, both $\rho(h)$ and $T(h)$ eventually decrease with increasing $h$, and the profiles for different $\tau$ values nearly overlap.
+In contrast, Fig.~\ref{fig3}(e) shows that, for $g = 0.2$, $\rho(h)$ decreases exponentially with increasing $h$, and curves for different $\tau$ values nearly overlap; correspondingly, the $T(h)$ curves in Fig.~\ref{fig3}(f) not only exhibit reduced magnitudes but also display a nonlinear profile, markedly differing from the $g = 0$ case.
 This occurs because, in the presence of gravity, although strong interactions further increase the velocities of particles at the cold end, the kinetic energy gained by most of these particles is still insufficient to overcome the gravitational potential barrier and reach the hot end of the system, thereby preserving the NDTR effect even under strong interactions.